aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_cmdline.rst

 with link name ``output_trajectory_array``).
 As you might have realized the difference now is that the whole series of values of the Fermi energy calculated after each relax/vc-relax step are stored.
-(The choice of what to store in ``ParameterData`` and ``ArrayData`` nodes is made by the parser of ``pw.x`` implemented in the ``aiida-quantumespresso`` plugin.)
+(The choice of what to store in ``Dict`` and ``ArrayData`` nodes is made by the parser of ``pw.x`` implemented in the ``aiida-quantumespresso`` plugin.)

 (Optional section) Comments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-AiiDA offers the possibility to attach comments to a calculation node,
+AiiDA offers the possibility to attach comments to a any node,
 in order to be able to remember more easily its details.
 Node with UUID
 prefix ce81c420 has no comment already defined, but you can add a very
 instructive one by typing in the terminal

 .. code:: console

-    verdi comment add -c "vc-relax of a BaTiO3 done with QE pw.x" <pk>
+    verdi comment add "vc-relax of a BaTiO3 done with QE pw.x" -N <pk>

 Now, if you ask for a list of all comments associated to that
 calculation by typing